Dhiren19/Marketing-Campaign-Analytics/README.md

 Explores how customer demographics such as city, income bracket, and age group influence campaign performance.

 ---
+## Business Questions Solved

+- Which marketing channel generates the highest revenue?
+- Which campaigns achieve the best conversion rates?
+- Which customer segments respond most to marketing campaigns?
+- Which cities produce the most revenue from campaigns?
+- Which age group converts the most?

+---

 ## Key Insights
 - Email campaigns generated the highest total revenue.